nicklockwood/iCarousel/README.md

 	@property (nonatomic, assign) BOOL centerItemWhenSelected;

 When set to YES, tapping any item in the carousel other than the one matching the currentItemIndex will cause it to smoothly animate to the center.
 Tapping the currently selected item will have no effect.
-Defaults to YES. **This property is currently only supported on the iOS version of iCarousel.**
+Defaults to YES.

 	@property (nonatomic, assign) CGFloat scrollSpeed;